E-N-G-XOR/devops-test/tester/README.md

 A little setup script has been provided to bootstrap the lw-interview account for a new candidate.

+Pre-requisites that you need installed on your machine:

+aws-vault
+gpg - For mac you can install GPG Suite from https://gpgtools.org/

 To set up a new candidate do the following:

 1. Ensure you have aws-vault installed and have added the keys for the